Kichiku Megane

 Kichiku Megane (鬼畜眼鏡) is a Japanese adult visual novel created by Spray and published by Visual Arts for Microsoft Windows.
 The game was first released as a limited edition bundle on July 20, 2007, before later seeing a general release on October 12, 2007.
 A fan disc sequel titled Kichiku Megane R was later released for Microsoft Windows, with the limited edition released on March 27, 2009, and the standard version released on February 5, 2010.

-Since the release of Kichiku Megane, several novel and manga adaptations written by the original staff of the game were released.
+Since the release of Kichiku Megane, several novel and manga adaptations written by the original staff of the game have been released.
 In addition, several original audio dramas were released on CD.

 Plot

 Katsuya Saeki is a 25-year-old unsuccessful salaryman working in a marketing subsidiary of a pharmaceutical company whose division is at risk of being laid off.
 Weak-willed and shy, one evening, he comes across Mr. R, who gives him a pair of glasses that he claims to change his life.
 When Katsuya wears the glasses, he becomes confident and domineering, but the more he wears them, the more brutal and sadistic he becomes.
-The endings that the player achieves depends on which character is selected as Katsuya's love interest, whether Katsuya keeps wearing the glasses, and other choices made throughout the game.
+The endings that the player achieves depend on which character is selected as Katsuya's love interest, whether Katsuya keeps wearing the glasses, and other choices made throughout the game.